• De quoi le crumble est-il composé ?

 You could also make this soup with yellow peas or split peas; in this case, you will have to soak them to soften them before cooking them.

 In 30 minutes, you will have a radiant green cream, nutritious, lively, and rich.
+Plus it's high in protein and gluten-free.
 So, follow the steps mentioned above and blend away happily.

 Your taste buds will thank you for this light and protein meal.